sam-randall/samrandall.github.io/README.md

 ### System Modeling
 At PHICOR, I worked on a team to model how epidemics (Zika, Chagas) impact a population.
 We used differential equation (SIR) models.

-In college, I modeled out the dynamics of leukemia cells and healthy cells with a 1D vein using partial differential equations.
+At the Whitaker lab in UMASS Amherst, I modeled the dynamics and interactions of leukemia and healthy cells with a 1D vein using partial differential equations.

 ## Interests
 #### AI Regulation